weyoga

 • The loop runs even when you are watching it.

-• You have interrupted it at step four.
-It begins again at step one.
+• You catch it at step four and it starts over at step one.

 • You know what comes next.
-You have not found the step before that.
+The step before the first one stays out of reach.

 — what compounds quietly